tagirmukail/know-trade/README.md

-# Go SDK for create your trade strategies
+# Go SDK for create your trade strategies(Work In Progress)

 ## Install